-It is possible to read both the fuse and lock bits from software.
-To read the lock bits, load the Z-pointer with 0x0001 and set the RFLB and SPMEN bits in SPMCSR.
-When an LPM instruction is executed within three CPU cycles after the RFLB and SPMEN bits are set in SPMCSR, the value of the lock bits will be loaded in the destination register.
-The RFLB and SPMEN bits will auto-clear upon completion of reading the lock bits or if no LPM instruction is executed within three CPU cycles or no SPM instruction is executed within four CPU cycles.
-When RFLB and SPMEN are cleared, LPM will work as described in the instruction set manual.
+Lock bit values are returned in the destination register after an LPM instruction has been issued within three CPU cycles after RFLB and SELFPRGEN bits have been set in SPMCSR.
+The RFLB and SELFPRGEN bits automatically clear upon completion of reading the lock bits, or if no LPM instruction is executed within three CPU cycles, or if no SPM instruction is executed within four CPU cycles.
+When RFLB and SELFPRGEN are cleared LPM functions normally.